jfh3/PYFIT-FF/README.md

 	* Please send any relevant questions, bug reports, or comments to james.hickman@nist.gov

 + __Description__:
-	- PYFIT-FF is a tool for training feed-forward artificial neural network (NN) interatomic potentials to interpolate between density functional theory energy predictions.
+	- PYFIT-FF is a tool for training feed-forward artificial neural network (ANN) interatomic potentials to interpolate between density functional theory energy predictions.
 This is done by utilizing the automatic differentiation and optimization library [PYTORCH](https://pytorch.org/) for the optimization process.
 	-  The main benefits of PYFIT over other NN potentials training tools are the following:
 		* Highly portable
 		* Simple
 		* Fast
 		* Flexible
 		* Open Source

++ __Documentation__:
-	- __NOTE__: This README file only contains information on how to install and use PYFIT-FF.
-For more detailed information see (PYFIT-FF/docs/DOC.md), generally the information in DOC.md would be useful if you want to get inside the code and modify it.
+This README file only contains information on how to install and use PYFIT-FF.
+For more detailed information on what the code is doing and how it works please refer to the manual in (PYFIT-FF/docs/manual.pdf).
+The manual covers the following topics
+	- Background information relevant to PYFIT
+		* Regression
+		* Neural network overview
+		* Machine learning potentials
+		* Atomic fingerprinting schemes
+	- Information on how to use PYFIT-FF
+		* Dependency and code download instructions
+		* description of Input and out pfiles
+	- PY
+	- Open Source

 ## Current functionality

-+ Single component mathematical NN training using the local atomic environment descriptors developed by [Purja-Pun and Mishin](https://www.nature.com/articles/s41467-019-10343-5).
++ Single component mathematical ANN training using the local atomic environment descriptors developed by [Purja-Pun and Mishin](https://www.nature.com/articles/s41467-019-10343-5).

-## Planned updates

-We are actively working on extending the PYFIT functionality to the following cases (in more or less chronological order)

-+ single component PINN interatomic potential training
-+ multicomponent neural network interatomic potentials using the [Purja-Pun and Mishin](https://www.nature.com/articles/s41467-019-10343-5) descriptors
-+ multicomponent neural network interatomic potentials using the Behler-Parrinello descriptors
-+ multicomponent component PINN interatomic potential training

-## Citing PYFIT-FF

-If you use PYFIT-FF to generate an interatomic potential used in a publication please use the relevant citation
-- see PYFIT-FF/docs/cite.bib for relevant bibtex entries

 # Installation

 Necessary dependencies (see below for dependency installation instructions):